 All paid features are optional.
 So to keep costs down, keep it local and use cash.

-Where to Sell Games and Electronics Online
+Websites to Sell Games and Electronics

 While every website or app above accepts listings for electronics, it’s a good idea to list them on marketplaces that specialize in these types of products.

 For example, someone on Facebook may indeed want a laptop, but your gaming laptop has 16GB of RAM, a terabyte of disk space and you just upgraded the graphics card.
 The Facebook buyer may only be looking for a computer that can run word processing programs.
 You’ll probably get a lowball offer that reflects that basic need.

 To get what it’s worth, list it on a marketplace where buyers will appreciate the specs of your gaming rig.